MahApps/MahApps.Metro/docs/guides/quick-start.md

 ![]({{site.baseurl}}images/03_StyledWindow.png)

-And now we have a semi-decent looking window!
+And now we have something much better!

-## Explaining the MetroWindow elements
+## What's a MetroWindow?

+The default `MetroWindow` is made up of a few components:

 ![]({{site.baseurl}}images/04_ExplainedStyledWindow.png)

 If you don't like the elements that are labelled, fear not, they're all optional.

-1. The titlebar is what sets `MetroWindow` apart from rolling your own. `ShowTitleBar="true|false"`
+- The titlebar is what sets `MetroWindow` apart from rolling your own. `ShowTitleBar="true|false"`
-2. Instead of using static images, this uses a font called **Marlett**.
-3. The resize grip is no longer (from 0.8 onwards) the *only* way to resize a `MetroWindow` - all edges and corners can be gripped, but given a metro window doesn't have a noticeable window "chrome" like an aero window, the resize grip can help reassure users
+- The resize grip is not the *only* way to resize a `MetroWindow` - all edges and corners can be gripped, but given a `MetroWindow` doesn't have a noticeable window "chrome" like an aero window, the resize grip can help reassure users.
-4. `ShowIconOnTitleBar="true|false"`
+- Instead of using static images, the icons for minimize/maximize/close are a font called **Marlett**.
+To explain why this is so requires a walk down memory lane, or at least a visit to [the Wikipedia article](http://en.wikipedia.org/wiki/Marlett) about it.
+- You can even hide the icons on the title bar by setting the  `ShowIconOnTitleBar="true|false"`

 ## Customisation